Araffe/araffe.github.io/_posts/2015-03-29-learning-aci-part-9-layer-3-external-connectivity.markdown

 [![Configure Node]({{ site.baseurl }}/img/2015/03/configure-node.png)]({{ site.baseurl }}/img/2015/03/configure-node.png)

 After submitting, add an OSPF interface profile.
 From here, you can select the interface type and interfaces which you want to use for this connection.
-Note here that there are three types of interface available: _Routed Interfaces, SVIs, _or _Routed Sub-Interfaces._ I'm going to use the SVI option here, which means that I will have a VLAN between my fabric and external router:
+Note here that there are three types of interface available: _Routed Interfaces, SVIs,_ or _Routed Sub-Interfaces._ I'm going to use the SVI option here, which means that I will have a VLAN between my fabric and external router:

 [![OSPF -Interface]({{ site.baseurl }}/img/2015/03/ospf-interface.png)]({{ site.baseurl }}/img/2015/03/ospf-interface.png)

 In my example, I am using a port-channel for the physical connection between my fabric and external router - I've selected VLAN 12 as the encapsulation (this must fall within the range configured in the VLAN pool you are using!).
 Finally, I've configured an IP address of 172.16.1.1/24 for the SVI on this border node.
-One important point here is that this SVI is _not the same as an anycast gateway configured as part of a regular bridge domain_.
+One important point here is that this SVI is _not_ the same as an anycast gateway configured as part of a regular bridge domain.
 This is a separate SVI interface used solely for external routing from the border leaf node.
 Submit this configuration and go back to the main interface profile page.
 We now need to create an OSPF interface policy using the drop down box in the middle of the page:

 [![OSPF-Int-Pol]({{ site.baseurl }}/img/2015/03/ospf-int-pol.png)]({{ site.baseurl }}/img/2015/03/ospf-int-pol.png)